zio/zio/docs/datatypes/contextual/index.md

 ```

 In the above example, we discard the fact that we could use the ZIO environment and utilize the `R` parameter of the `ZIO` data type.
 So instead we tried to write the application with the `Task` data type, which ignores the ZIO environment.
-To create our application testable, we gathered all console functionalities into the same interface called `Console`, and implemented that in another object called `ConsoleLive`.
-Finally, at the end of the day, we provide the implementation of the `Console` service, i.e. `ConsoleLive`, to our application.
+To create our application testable, we gathered all terminal functionalities into the same interface called `Terminal`, and implemented that in another object called `TerminalLive`.
+Finally, at the end of the day, we provide the implementation of the `Terminal` service, i.e. `TerminalLive`, to our application.

 **While this technique works for small programs, it doesn't scale.** Assume we have multiple services, and we use them in our application logic like below: